 "You don't know what's in my storage space, you can't tell me what I need."

-to someone's storage space -- that place where they keep the treasures, resources and even the broken things in their lives-- we need to be careful in telling the proprietor what they really need.
+Until we've been invited into someone's storage space -- that place where they keep the treasures, resources and even the broken things in their lives-- we need to be careful in telling the proprietor what they really need.
 We certainly don't need to barge into that place uninvited.
 It's called trespassing.

 Some people affiliated with certain religious groups are notorious for forcing their way into people's storage spaces and telling them what they need.